Are We There Yet? (film): Plot

-Two rebellious children, Lindsey and Kevin Kingston, sabotage the relationships of their divorced mother, determined to keep her single until their parents reconcile.
-Meanwhile, Nick Persons, a bachelor who dislikes children, purchases a brand new car and boasts with his beloved bobblehead doll of Satchel Paige who comes to life at its own will though only Nick can hear him.
-After reaching his sports shop, he witnesses the woman of his dreams, Suzanne Kingston.
+In Portland, Lindsey and Kevin Kingston are two mischievous siblings who sabotage the relationships of their divorced mother in a determined effort to keep her single until their parents reconcile.
+Meanwhile, single child-hating sports shop owner Nick Persons purchases a brand new Lincoln Navigator and boasts with his beloved bobblehead doll of Satchel Paige who comes to life of its own will though only Nick can hear him.
+After reaching his store, he witnesses a beautiful woman named Suzanne from across the street.
 On his way to talk to her, he is disgusted to find she has two kids, who turn out to be Lindsey and Kevin.
-Later that night, Nick runs into Suzanne and agrees to take her home.
-On New Year's Eve, he brings her to the local airport to go to Vancouver for a business meeting, but her former husband Frank calls to say he is sick and cannot bring the children to the airport, leaving her to put her trust in Nick.
+Later that night, Nick runs into Suzanne and agrees to take her home after she has trouble with her car.
+As weeks go by the both of them bond and start getting closer to each other.
+On New Year’s Eve, when he brings her to the local airport to go to Vancouver for a business meeting, Suzanne’s ex-husband Frank calls to say he is sick and cannot bring the children to the airport, leaving her to put her trust in Nick.

 Once at her house, he meets Kevin and Lindsey for the second time.
-The three go to the airport, and Kevin accidentally damages Nick's car door.
-Later, Kevin learns that corkscrews, a gift he got from Nick, are illegal to bring on planes.
-Unable to get to a trashcan, he slips the item in Nick's jacket pocket, which leads to Nick being tackled by security.
-They decide to take a train, but the two kids jump off to collect a cape from a toy just as Nick boards, forcing him to jump off and lose their luggage.
-They then decide to drive.
+The three go to the airport, where Kevin learns that corkscrews, a gift he got from Nick, are prohibited to bring onboard planes.
+Unable to get to a trash can, he slips the corkscrew in Nick's jacket pocket, which leads to Nick being tackled by security.
+They decide to take a train, but Kevin and Lindsey jump off to collect a cape from Kevin's action figure just as Nick boards with the train departing seconds later, forcing him to jump off and lose their luggage.
+They then reluctantly decide to drive.

-Believing Nick is only their mother's friend, the kids are tamed but still continue to misbehave.
-Overhearing a phone call, the two learn that Nick not only hates them, but also lied about not having feelings for their mother.
+Believing Nick is only Suzanne's friend, Kevin and Lindsey are tamed but still continue to misbehave.
+Overhearing a phone call between Nick and his friend Marty, the two learn that Nick not only hates them, but also lied about not having feelings for Suzanne.
 Kevin fakes an asthma attack to lock Nick out of the car.
-Lindsey then tries to drive the car away, but fails, forcing Nick to chase after them and trying to get in from the SUV’s rooftop.
-Lindsey drives the car in a butcher statue, causing the axe to injure Nick in his testicles.
-Later, Lindsey signals to truck driver Al Buck who believes that they have been kidnapped, causing Nick to accidentally drive his car into the woods and down a mountain, resulting in heavy damage to the car.
+Lindsey then tries to drive the car away, but fails due to not knowing how to drive, forcing Nick to chase after them and trying to get in from the rooftop.
+Lindsey drives the car into a lumberjack statue, causing its axe to hit Nick in his crotch.
+Later, Lindsey signals to truck driver Al Buck who believes that they have been kidnapped, causing Nick to accidentally drive his car into the woods, down a mountain and crash, resulting in heavy damage to the car, angering him further.
 Ultimately, the kids run away to visit their father in a train with Nick pursuing them on a horse until he falls off.